challomark/challomark/README.md

 # 👋🏾 Hey there, I'm Challo.
 ## 🌱 Currently learning Software Engineering at ALX Africa aka Holberton School.
 ### 🧠 Let's GEEK OUT together!
-### 👨🏾‍💻 Fun fact: Anyone can learn how to code.
+### 👨🏾‍💻 Fun fact: I heard that anyone can learn how to code.
 All you need is GRIT.
 The goal is to improve everyday regardless! 😊

 ---